memoryleak47/slotted-egraphs-artifact/README.md

 ## Functional Array Language

-To reproduce the Functional Array Language case study, run the `./run.sh` script in the functional-array-language folder.
+To reproduce the Functional Array Language case study, run `uv run run.py` in the functional-array-language folder.
+You will need to the `uv` Python package manager.

-It should compile both egg-rise and slotted-rise (which also includes the slotted-db module),

-and run them accordingly.
+It should compile both egg-rise and slotted-rise (which also includes the slotted-db module), and run them accordingly.

 You should find the results in the `outputs` folder.

-After running sufficiently many tests, you can abort `run.sh`; and run `python3 plot.py outputs`.
-You will need to have pandas and matplotlib installed for that.
+After running sufficiently many tests, you can abort `run.py`; and run `uv run plot.py outputs`.
+The `uv` package manager should have taken care of installing pandas and matplotlib.

 This should generate the output graphs from Figure 8 of our paper.